Even with the advancement in wireless technology, you may often require ethernet cables in certain situations.

 After creating your distribution point, follow the instructions below to make holes for the cables:

-- Depending on the house you live in, you may need to drill holes in your floor and your attic.
+- Depending on your house, you may need to drill holes in your floor and your attic.

 - Select a location above the distribution point and cut out the wood to create a connection from the distribution point.

 - From your attic, drill holes in rooms that will need an ethernet connection.
 After cutting the holes, start running the cables through the walls.